Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 Exclusion often masquerades as subtle, everyday behaviors that go unchallenged because they aren’t obvious or disruptive.
 Examples of exclusion in the workplace include:

-It quietly pushes people to the sidelines through unconscious bias or structural barriers, leading to high turnover, lack of representation, and lower job satisfaction.
+This pushes people to the sidelines through unconscious bias or structural barriers, leading to high turnover, lack of representation, and lower job satisfaction.

 Who Experiences Workplace Exclusion?